29 Sunset Improvement Project - Phase One

 Project Introduction

 The 29 Sunset Improvement Project is the first holistic effort to invest in the route for current and future users.
 The project aims to deliver transportation improvements to southern and western San Francisco.
 The 29 Sunset is one of the longest bus routes in the Muni system.
-It serves the Bayview, Excelsior, Park Merced, Sunset and Richmond neighborhoods.
+It serves the Bayview, Excelsior, OMI, Parkmerced, Sunset and Richmond neighborhoods.

 The 29 Sunset also serves many schools and colleges.
 This includes several high schools, the main campus of City College of San Francisco and San Francisco State University.
 Nearly 12% of all passengers on the 29 Sunset identify as students compared to 9% systemwide.
 Pre-pandemic, this route served 17,400 daily riders.
-In recent months, ridership has recovered to around 14,700 daily riders.
+By spring 2024, ridership recovered to an average of 16,400 daily riders.

 To address systemic racism, the SFMTA prioritizes improvements to Muni routes in neighborhoods identified by our Muni Service Equity Strategy.
 These nine neighborhoods have a high percentage of people of color and low-income residents.
 The 29 Sunset provides service to four of these.
 This project will further SFMTA’s commitment to equitable transit service and performance.